 Over 200 women in the East Anglia region with newly diagnosed epithelial ovarian cancer took part in the study.
 It showed that streamlined genetic counselling alongside genetic testing was indeed cost-effective, feasible and acceptable.

 This model has already been rolled out to benefit women and their families across East Anglia, has been published in the Journal of Medical Genetics.
 A new protocol, Delivering improved access to genetic testing in epithelial ovarian cancer, has been published by Cambridge University Hospitals.
-This will allow other NHS providers to help set up similar models and services in their regions, benefitting even more women with ovarian cancer and their families.
+This will allow other NHS providers to help set up similar models and services in their regions, benefiting even more women with ovarian cancer and their families.